stsievert/adadamp/docs/source/index.rst

 This package provides a method to balance these two extremes.
 It has mathematical foundations and the results are confirmed in experiments.

+Balancing these two extremes means that **training will finished more quickly**.
+More detail can be found in the `Experiments` section.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: